“The most important decision we make is whether we believe we live in a friendly or hostile universe.”

 ~ Max Roser, Our World in Data

 Our World in Data is a website curated by geologist and economist Max Roser.
-This web site has data from the best sources possible, showing trends in health, food provision, the growth and distribution of incomes, violence, rights, wars, culture, energy use, education, and environmental changes.
-Much of that data presented on this site show how health, incomes, rights, and education are improving for most people around the world.
+This web site presents data showing trends in health, food provision, the growth and distribution of incomes, violence, rights, wars, culture, energy use, education, and environmental changes.
+For most people, life is improving around the world.

 Beyond human progress are the billions of years of physical, chemical, and biological progress required to make humans in the first place!

-Following are facts about our universe.
+The following are facts about our universe.
 These are facts about how the universe supports us, ie, is friendly.
 This is not wishful thinking.
-As Ola Rosling says, this is data as therapy.
+This is data as therapy.

 Billions of Blessings